NREL/OpenStudio-user-documentation/docs/reference/command_line_interface.md

 export ENERGYPLUS_EXE_PATH=/path/to/energyplus
 ```

-The `RUBYLIB` environment variable can be used to configure the CLI to require Ruby files from locations on the user's disk, locations passed using the `--include` take precedence over the path found in this environment variable:
+The `RUBYLIB` environment variable can be used to configure the CLI to require Ruby files from locations on the user's disk.
+Locations passed using the `--include` switch take precedence over the paths found in this environment variable:

 Windows
 ```